afcarl/tf_standardmodels/README.md

 # Available models

-None
+* Autoencoders

 # Models we plan to integrate

-1. Autoencoders
-2. Stacked autoencoders
+1. Stacked autoencoders
-3. MLP (with the option to initialize using a pre-trained Stacked AE)
+2. MLP (with the option to initialize using a pre-trained Stacked AE)
-4. CNN?
+3. CNN?
-5. RNN?
+4. RNN?